See a list of Elementary Education Programs by Clicking Here!

 - Critical Thinking

 Teachers, especially elementary school teachers, are typically under more scrutiny than other professions due to their daily interaction with children.
-The importance of quality instruction during elementary school years is pivotal to their development, and it cannot be stressed enough how much patience, care, and understanding is required to work with children.
-An aspiring teacher who finds he or she is unable to work with young children should consider a different career rather than adversely affect the lives of developing youths.
+The importance of quality instruction during elementary school years is pivotal to each student's development.
+Thus the need for an abundance of patience, care, and understanding required to work with children.

 Additional Resources for Elementary Teachers